Sterling stays buoyant vs euro after Italy downgrade

 LONDON, July 13 Sterling held near a 3-1/2 year high against a weaker euro on Friday after Moody's cut Italy's credit rating, sending the country's borrowing costs higher and putting further pressure on its struggling economy.

-The euro edged down 0.2 percent against the pound to 78.94 pence, nearing a 78.71 pence trough hit on Wednesday, its weakest since late 2008.
+The euro edged down 0.1 percent against the pound to 79.02 pence, in sight of a 78.71 pence trough hit on Wednesday, its weakest since late 2008.

 Analysts said trade in sterling would continue to be guided by sentiment towards the euro, which remained vulnerable to further declines against a range of currencies.